nesevis/exhaust/README.md

 ### Test Observability

 The `.collectOpenPBTStats` setting records per-example data in the [OpenPBTStats](https://dl.acm.org/doi/fullHtml/10.1145/3654777.3676407) JSON Lines format and attaches it to the test run.
-You can inspect the attached `.jsonl` file with the [Tyche](https://tyche-pbt.github.io/tyche-extension/) data inspector to visualize input distributions, sample breakdowns, and individual test examples.
+You can inspect the attached `.jsonl` file with the [Tyche](https://tyche-pbt.github.io/tyche-extension/) data inspector to visualise input distributions, sample breakdowns, and individual test examples.

 ```swift
 #exhaust(gen, .collectOpenPBTStats) { value in